carpentries-incubator/ml4bio-workshop/_episodes/04-random-forests.md

 > What are we trying to predict?
 >
 > What is the decision rule?
->
-> How would the random forest look graphically?
 {: .challenge}

 ### Step 2 Train Classifiers